team-marquez/thesis/README.md

-Happy Path
+Meili
 ===========

-Happy Path is an application that gives a user a trip itinerary based on their preferences.
+Meili is an application that gives a user a trip itinerary based on their preferences.

 Team
 ===========